dgladovic/Heating_Controller/README.md

   <img width="420" height="390" src="https://github.com/dgladovic/Heating_Controller/blob/main/Resources/Hcurv.png">
 </p>

 While keeping the radiator water temperature lower, we also have to keep in mind that the boiler water temperature needs to be high, so we can maximize the boiler fuel consumption efficiency.
 That's why we need to have a control algorithm for the mixing valve to keep both temperatures in order.
-Although, that is physically hard, our main priority is keeping the radiator water temperature in check, while we can be less strict in keeping the bolier temperature in order.
+Although, that is physically hard due to the second law of thermodynamics, our main priority is keeping the radiator water temperature in check, while we can be less strict in keeping the bolier temperature in order.

 # 3. Hardware Implementation